ChorusOne/anthem/packages/server/README.md

 # Anthem Server

-This is the GraphQL server application for Anthem.
+This is the GraphQL/Express server for Anthem.

 ## Project Overview